Georgia Workers’ Compensation FAQs

 Your employer is required to post a list of at least six workers’ compensation doctors.
 You are allowed to select a doctor from this list and may also replace one doctor on the list with the physician of your choosing without the permission of your employer.
 You may seek reimbursement if you are required to undergo emergency treatment, but will in most cases be required to go back and continue treatment with your authorized workers’ compensation doctor once the emergency treatment is over.
 There are numerous exceptions to these rules, and if your employer fails to meet the strict requirements of Georgia law in providing you notice of the authorized doctors under workers’ compensation, then you may be entitled to treatment with the doctor of your choice instead of with the doctor selected by your employer.
 You should always issues related to your physician selection and medical treatment with your attorney to ensure that your rights are fully protected.

-- If I do not receive benefits when due, will my employer be penalized?
+- If I do not receive workers' compensation benefits when due, will my employer be penalized?

 Yes.
 If you do not receive benefits when due, your employer must pay a penalty, which will be added to your payments.